Updated Aug 6, 2026

 Key Takeaways

-Stringto another variable moves it — the original is invalidated - Use
+• Assigning a String to another variable moves it, the original is invalidated

-.clone()for explicit deep copies when you need both variables alive - Stack-only types (
+• Use .clone() for explicit deep copies when you need both variables alive

-&Tand&mut Treferences to the same data simultaneously - The compiler prevents dangling references — return owned values instead
+• The compiler prevents dangling references, return owned values instead

 🎁 You can group related data and behavior together in Rust by building your own types.
-Next lesson: Structs and Methods — define a User with fields, attach methods to it, and see how ownership plays out when your types get more complex.
+Next lesson: Structs and Methods.
+You'll define a User with fields, attach methods with impl, and build constructors using associated functions.